mikeerickson/nptemplating-docs/docs/templating-examples/async.md

 ---

 # Asynchronous Functions
 `np.Templating` supports async methods within templates, you will just preface the call to an async method using the `await` keyword just as you would writing the code in JavaScript.
-One of those examples which uses async calls is the `WebModule` `services` method as demonstrated below, which uses the `template.services` key in `_configuration`
+One of those examples which uses async calls is the `WebModule` `services` method as demonstrated below, which uses the `Web Services` key in np.Templating Settings (NotePlan -> Preferences -> Plugins -> Settings)

 ## Configuration